motaz/GoCat/README.md

 # gocat
 <h3>Golang web services and web apps uploader</h3>
+GoCat manages your Golang web services and web apps
+It is similar to Tomcat, but it is not a web container or web server for your applications, it only uploads, initializes start script, run, and stop your web services/web applications

 run and open in http://localhost:2009

-Upload your Golang web services and web applications, set web service/web app port number before uploading You can start/stop web services, and upload new versions

 <b>License</b>
 LGPL